 - Colorectal cancer usually develops slowly over a period of 10 to 15 years.

 - Colorectal cancer rates in the US vary widely by geographic area.
 Contributing factors include regional variations in risk factors and access to screening and treatment.

-- With early screening and testing, colon cancer is Preventable, Treatable and Beatable.
+- With on-time screening and testing, colorectal cancer is Preventable, Treatable and Beatable.

 Information on these pages is provided for informational purposes only.
 Consult your own physician before making any medical decisions.